johnbrandborg/cruds/README.md

 ``` python
 import logging
 import cruds

 logging.basicConfig(level=logging.INFO)
 ```

-### Extensibility
+### Extensibility and SDK Creation

-The library has been created with extensibility in mind.
+The library has been created with extensibility in mind, so that Software Development Kits can be created.
 There is two ways that this can be done:

 1. Subclass the Client and add methods
 2. Interface as Configuration  (More Advanced)